LuigiBrosNin/UNI/Master first year/Computer vision/Computer vision.md

 - large context -> we need deeper networks or bigger filters.
 ![[Pasted image 20250522225135.png]]
 ### Batch normalization
-We need to stabilize networks: Activations change across laters and gradients vanish or explode **BatchNorm** normalizes layer outputs and it's the standard in modern CNNs
+We need to stabilize networks: Activations change across layers and gradients vanish or explode **BatchNorm** normalizes layer outputs and it's the standard in modern CNNs
 Given:
 - A mini-batch of activations $\{z^{(1)}, \dots, z^{(m)}\}$